ArcovanBreda/CEConvDL2/blogpost.md

 ## Reproduction of Experiments

 The reproduction of (a selection of) the experiments is primarily achieved through the code provided along with the original paper.
-However, it does not include the code to reproduce the plots which had to be written manually.
-Moreover, supplementing functionalities such as saving, loading, and evaluation of the results needed to be integrated for sufficient reproduction.
-Lastly, not all commands are provided/explained in the READme file to easily run all experiments.
-Therefore, some investigation of the code was needed to run the exact experiments.
+However, it did not include the code to reproduce the plots which had to be written manually.
+Moreover, it was necessary to supplement functionalities such as saving, loading, and evaluating results to achieve a sufficient reproduction.
+Lastly, running all experiments was not easy, as not all commands were provided or explained in the READme file.
+Therefore, reproducing the experiments exactly required some investigation of the code.

 ### When is color equivariance useful?